cronvel/spellcast/doc/events.md

 * textInput (label): the book require that the user enter a text, `label` is the text describing what is required, the client response should emit a `textSubmit` event

+* user (userObject): this contains the user related to the client.
+Argument `userObject` is an object containing at least those properties:
+	* id `string` it's the client ID for THIS SESSION
+	* name `string` if set, the role is currently taken by this user

-* userList (users): a list of users
-  Argument `users` is an array of object containing those roles, where:
+* userList (users): this contains the  list of connected users.
+Argument `users` is an array of object containing those users, where:
-	* id `string` it's the unique client ID
+	* id `string` it's the client ID for THIS SESSION
-	* userName `string` if set, the role is currently taken by this user
+	* name `string` if set, the role is currently taken by this user

-* roleList (roles, unassignedClients , assigned): a list of roles that should be chosen by each client.
+* roleList (roles, unassignedClients , assigned): this give the list of roles that should be chosen by each client.
   Argument `assigned` is a boolean.
 If false, some client still need to choose a role, sending a `selectRole` event.
   If true, all clients have chosen their role, the game is about to start, and `selectRole` events are ignored.
   Argument `unassignedUsers` is an array of user's names that hasn't chosen a role yet.